Finding a home - Conveyancing - First time buyer

 Some leases explicitly restrict your ability to sublet the property or have additional occupants move in.

-Ten questions to ask at a leasehold property viewing
+Ten questions to ask when viewing a leasehold property

 It's easy to forget the boring questions when you're viewing your potential new home.
 So here's a quick fire list of ten questions we think you should ask when viewing a leasehold property: